Infineon/thermistor/README.md

 This library provides functions for reading a thermistor temperature sensor as used on some shields.

 ### Quick Start
-1. Create an empty PSoC6 application
+1. Create an empty PSoC™ 6 application
 2. Add this library to the application
 3. Add retarget-io library using Library Manager
 4. Place following code in the main.c file: